NJ Saltwater Reg. Summary

 Bait Fish

-1. Dip nets 24" in diameter or less for the taking of herring for live bait.
+1. Dip nets 24 inches diameter or less for the taking of Atlantic herring only (does not include river herring — alewife and blueback herring) for live bait.
+The taking or possession of river herring is prohibited.

 2. Bait seines 50 feet long or less.